 Foo, reached yesterday, said the agreement creates a raft of protections for Cambodian domestic workers, who are needed to fill a shortage of maids in Malaysia.

 Among other things, the association will provide each worker with a free smartphone, monitor their salary payments and make employment agencies sign contracts laying out the duties and responsibilities of maids.

 “We have to work very hard to train and convince the people in Cambodia that Malaysia is a good place to work,” Foo said.
 “We will have to treat this very carefully and make sure the interests of all the parties are protected.”

 Foo declined to provide a copy of the MoU, stating that it is not public.

 Cambodia banned the sending of maids to Malaysia in 2011 after workers reported widespread abuse, including overwork, salary disputes and even physical and sexual assault.
 The two countries agreed to reopen the pipeline in 2015, but the rollout was marred by procedural confusion.

-Labour rights groups expressed frustration yesterday that they were not included in the process of developing the MoU, or the one in 2015 that unofficially lifted the ban.
+Labour rights groups expressed frustration yesterday that they were not included in the process of developing the MoU between the association and Ministry of Labour, or the one in 2015 that unofficially lifted the ban.